dmattek/ARCOS/README.md

 as [ffmpeg](http://ffmpeg.org).

-For example, if you have `ffmpeg` installed on your system, create an `mp4` movie at 2 frames/second and a 520 by 420 px resolution by typing the following line in the command line:
+For example, if you have `ffmpeg` installed on your system, create an `mp4` movie at 2 frames/second and a 520x420 pixel resolution by typing the following line in the command line:

 ``` bash